Thivas12/Individual-Assignment-MLNN-Tutorial/README.md

 🌀 Diffusion Models from Scratch with PyTorch

 This project is a step-by-step implementation of a Denoising Diffusion Probabilistic Model (DDPM) using PyTorch.
-It walks through the full training pipeline—from data loading and noise scheduling to building a simplified U-Net, training the model, and generating new images from pure noise.
+It walks through the full training pipeline from data loading and noise scheduling to building a simplified U-Net, training the model, and generating new images from pure noise.

 📖 Features:
 * 🚀 Uses CUDA for fast GPU-accelerated training